Western Tanager—Photo: Mick Thompson/Eastside Audubon

 BirdSafe Buildings

-Individually, we have the opportunity to make a difference in our home and businesses.
+Individually, we have the opportunity to make a difference.

 Rufous Hummingbird, victim of a window strike.